Aris B.C.: Arena

 In the club's early days, Aris played its home games at the Thessaloniki Forum.
-Since then, Aris' long-time home court is the Alexandreio Melathron, with its main hall being named "Nick Galis Hall", in honour of the former Aris player Nikos Galis.
+Since then, Aris' long-time home court is the Alexandreio Melathron, with its main hall being named "Nick Galis Hall" in 2013, in honour of the legendary former Aris player Nikos Galis.
 The venue was completed in 1966, and it was renovated for the 2004 Summer Olympics.
 The arena has a seating capacity of 5,138 people.

 Nick Galis Cup

 Since 2014, Aris B.C. organizes every year, in the start of the season, a friendly mini-tournament in honour of Nikos Galis.